 Learn more about Infrared Thermography here.

-Matthew Steger, owner/inspector of WIN Home Inspection, is an ASHI Certified Inspector (ACI) and a Certified Level 1 Infrared Thermographer).
+Matthew Steger, owner/inspector of WIN Home Inspection, is an ASHI Certified Inspector (ACI), a Certified Level 1 Infrared Thermographer), a U.S. Dept. of Energy Home Energy Score (HES) Assessor, and a qualified mold tester.
 He can be reached at: (717) 361-9467 or email@example.com.

-WIN Home Inspection provides home inspection services in Lancaster, Elizabethtown, Ephrata, Mount Joy, Denver, Lititz, New Holland, Hershey, Gap, Reinholds, Landisville, Columbia, Annville, Lebanon, Cleona, Manheim, Willow Street and surrounding areas.
+WIN Home Inspection has provided home inspection services in the Lancaster, PA and surrounding areas since 2002.
+We also serve Elizabethtown, Ephrata, Mount Joy, Denver, Lititz, New Holland, Hershey, Gap, Reinholds, Landisville, Columbia, Annville, Lebanon, Cleona, Manheim, Willow Street and neighboring areas.